A BRIEF HISTORY OF HAVANT, HAMPSHIRE

 Then in 1761 Havant was severely damaged by a fire but it was soon rebuilt.
 Meanwhile stagecoaches travelling between Chichester and Portsmouth stopped at Havant.

 Nevertheless in 1801 Havant was a very small market town.
 It only had a population of 1,670.
 In 1801 Havant was smaller than Petersfield.

 HAVANT IN THE 19th CENTURY

 Havant grew steadily during the 19th century but in 1901 it still had a population of less than 4,000.
-Meanwhile in the 19th century the industry of parchment making continued to prosper in Havant.
-In 1919 the Treaty of Versailles was written on parchment made in Havant.
-However the parchment making industry in Havant ended in the 1930s.
-In the 19th century another industry in Havant was brewing.
+The parchment making industry in Havant continued.
+In the 19th century, another industry in Havant was brewing.

 As Havant grew in the 19th century its amenities improved.
 Hayling Bridge was first built in 1824.
 In 1847 Havant was connected to both Portsmouth and Chichester by railway.
 From 1867 a railway ran from Havant to Hayling Island.
 From 1859 Havant was connected to London by railway.
 Railway stations were built at Bedhampton (1906) and Warblington (1907), to serve those two rapidly growing areas.

 From 1855 Havant had a supply of gas (for lighting).
 Havant gained its first police station in 1858.
 From 1870 Havant had a piped water supply.
 Also in 1870 Havant Town Hall was built.

 In 1871 a fire brigade made up of volunteers was formed in Havant.
 However in 1871 the 2 annual fairs were abolished.
 Havant Park opened in 1889.
 In 1894 Havant became an urban district council.